 Policies Affect Some Groups Differently

 Binge drinking is a risk factor for developing alcoholic cirrhosis.
-According to the Centers for Disease Control and Prevention, one in six American adults binge drinks about four times a month, with about eight drinks per binge.
+According to the Centers for Disease Control and Prevention, about four times a month, with about eight drinks per binge.

 In the new study, the researchers found that death rates from alcoholic cirrhosis among people of American Indian and Alaska Native descent weren’t affected as much by stronger state alcohol policies.